7 Romantic Things to Do in Cancun

 When it comes to romance, you can’t go wrong with the Caribbean coast of Mexico where the white sand beaches, clear blue waters and rich Mayan culture create a naturally romantic backdrop.
 I’m often travelling solo in Mexico but was lucky to have my husband join me for a week in Cancun.
 Here are our top picks for the most romantic things to do in Cancun.

-1. Swim in an Underground River
+1. Swim in Cenotes and Underground Rivers

 Plunging into the silky waters of an underground cenote is one of the most romantic and unforgettable things to do in Cancun.
 Float hand in hand through the emerald depths of Río Secreto or swim through vast caverns at Kantun-Chi, an eco-park where stalactites hang suspended over mystic waters.
 Adventurous couples can explore four natural underground pools in one day on the Tour Xenotes Oasis Maya excursion.
+You can also go a bit further afield and visit beautiful cenotes in Tulum.

 One cenote that will amaze you by its size is located in the heart of Valladolid, a colonial city that’s a super easy day trip from Cancun.
 Read about Why Valladolid is Mexico’s Next Best Destination